Barcelona Spain

 The Temple Expiatori de la Sagrada Família ("Expiatory Church of the Holy Family") is a large unfinished Roman Catholic church in Barcelona.
 Designed by Catalan architect Antoni Gaudí (1852–1926), his work on the building is part of a UNESCO World Heritage Site.
 In November 2010, Pope Benedict XVI consecrated the church and proclaimed it a minor basilica.

-NOTE: Click here (or the image) to watch a video we made of this church and area.
+Click the video poster image to watch a video we made of this incredible church and area.
 Please note that this video is the propery of Just Traveling Thru, LLC.

 This is a Barcelona human tower-building tradition called "castells."
 It involves creating intricate human towers, sometimes reaching up to ten levels high, and is recognized as a UNESCO Intangible Cultural Heritage.